-- A focus on live-donor transplants — Froedtert Hospital has an active live-donor kidney transplant program and participates in a paired kidney exchange program and the National Kidney Registry.
+- A focus on living-donor transplants — Froedtert Hospital has an active living-donor kidney transplant program and participates in a paired kidney exchange program and the National Kidney Registry.

 Experienced Kidney Transplant Specialists

 A team of transplant-experienced specialists care for all aspects of a patient’s health and well-being, whether they are organ donors or recipients.
 The team includes transplant surgeons, transplant nephrologists, pre- and post-transplant coordinators, nurses, social workers, financial counselors, registered dietitians and psychologists.
 They work closely with patients from initial evaluation through post-transplant care.
-Our team has performed thousands of kidney transplants, including those incorporating pancreas transplants.
+Our team has performed thousands of kidney transplants since our first in 1967, including those incorporating pancreas transplants.